Harness Vs Collar: Educating Dog Owners On The Right Option

 Harness or Collar: How to Choose the Right Option.

-There are a variety of factors that will influence what is the right choice for you and your pup:
+There are many types of dog harnesses and variety of factors that will influence what is the right choice for you and your pup:

 The Importance of The Collar